 The Job Placement Process

-The economies of many countries around the world, including Africa, have experienced unpredictable downturns.
-In the short term, economic conditions and visa/work permit issues may impact your plans to study in Africa or abroad.
-If you decide to study abroad, be sure to understand your potential for international study and post-graduate employment, based on the economic and political conditions of the area.
+Recently, the economies of many countries have experienced unpredictable downturns.
+In the short term, economic conditions and visa/work permit issues may impact your plans.
+If you decide to study abroad, ensure you understand your potential for international study and post-graduate employment, based on the economic and political conditions of the area.